SpartaSci/bible/network security/Monitoring/Network Intrusion Detection and Analysis.md

 **Two measures** can be used to evaluate an IDS:
-- **Precision**: it is also called positive predictive value and it indicates the number of relevant instances out of the total instances detected.
+- **Precision**: it is also called *positive predictive value* and it indicates the number of relevant instances out of the total instances detected.
-- **Recall**: it is also called sensitivity and it indicates the number of relevant instances out of the total relevant instances.
+- **Recall**: it is also called *sensitivity* and it indicates the number of relevant instances out of the total relevant instances.

+Sometimes, an IDS (Intrusion Detection System) mistakenly identifies authorized users as intruders; these mistakes are called **false positives**.
+To reduce false positives, the IDS can be adjusted, but this adjustment might result in more **false negatives**, meaning some real intruders won’t be detected.